 We love homemade pizza in this house.
 Its something we enjoy quite often, but to be honest, I don’t always have the time or want to wait for the amount of time it takes to create a yeast proven dough.
 With the mixing and rising, etc., it can take literally hours.
-Quick and Easy Pizza Dough is the best solution for when you are wanting to enjoy a delicious homemade pizza pronto!
+This Quick and Easy Pizza Dough recipe is the best solution for when you are wanting to enjoy a delicious homemade pizza pronto!
 This recipe is a wonderful one to have in your repertoire!

 I know that you can buy pizza dough mixes at the grocery store.
 I have yet to find one that we actually like.
 More often than not, I find that they leave a really unpleasant taste in my mouth that I just don’t enjoy.

 This Quick and Easy Pizza Dough is the perfect answer for those times when you want a pizza on the table, but don’t have the time to wait.
 Try it as an alternative to pizza breadsticks!
 You are hungry now.
 With this recipe, you can actually have a delicious four-person sized pizza on the table in about half an hour tops!
 I kid you not!
 And, for those who cannot tolerate yeast, or who don’t have yeast, there is absolutely none needed in this recipe.

 WHAT DO YOU NEED TO MAKE THIS QUICK AND EASY PIZZA DOUGH RECIPE